ros2-vio-pi5/imu_icm42588p/README.md

 # imu_icm42688p

-A Python package to explore and validate the feature set of the ICM-42688-P 6-axis MEMS motion tracking device.
+A Python library providing low-level register definitions, communication, and interface modules for the ICM-42688-P 6-axis MEMS motion tracking device.

+Example scripts demonstrating usage, timestamp validation, and configuration scenarios are provided separately in the `examples/` folder.

 ## Linting